Genital & Anal Hygiene

 Comfort and care matter more than appearance.

-• Use warm water and a mild, unscented soap if needed
+• Use warm water and mild, unscented soap if needed.

-• Follow any specific guidance given by healthcare providers
+• Follow any specific guidance from healthcare providers.

 There is no single hygiene routine that fits all bodies.
 Your body is allowed to have its own needs.